rokyed/rokyed/README.md

 - ⚡ Fun fact: I have a server rack at home with lots of VMs and a personal cloud
 - 📫 How to reach me on [Linkedin](https://www.linkedin.com/in/rokyed/)
-- 🌱 I’m currently learning Zig
+- 🌱 I’m currently building a game
 <!--
 **rokyed/rokyed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.